wrencrt/Teensy-Stickless-Controller/README.md

 If you don't care about that, you should comment out everything dealing with pin 10.

+It has two options for SOCD cleaners, last win and neutral.

 ## Requirements

 I built this for a Teensy LC.
 It uses pins 0-14 (the pins are labeled in the .ino) and a switch to change between DPad and Left Stick.